Updated on October 2, 2020 Are Military Schools A Good Choice for Troubled Boys? Updated and validated: July 17, 2020...Read More

 The use of televisions, video games, and the internet are highly regulated within boarding schools, forcing children with emotional or behavior problems to find other ways to spend their free time.
 Many attendees play sports, read books, play music and tackle other outside pursuits.
 Students who are enrolled in a long term boarding school are usually very active, with very little downtime.

 General Differences Between Boarding Schools and Non-Boarding Schools

 The facilities that are afforded by boarding schools are typically better than those of their mainstream counterparts.
-Boarding schools typically have a better athletics program as well as a more comprehensive program for music and the fine arts.
-Boarding schools are typically set in locations where it is possible for children to take a chance on partaking in a program that they wouldn’t have otherwise have tried.
-Because of the wide range of activities and events offered by a boarding school, it is easy to see a child exponentially grow their interests while away from home.
+These schools typically have a better athletics program as well as a more comprehensive program for music and the fine arts.

 The boarding school environment will help your child to figure out what is expected of them while helping them hone in on what they should expect from others.
 Click here to learn about the pros and cons of boarding schools for teens.

 Picking the Right Boarding School for Your Teen